Moodle lets instructors set up an Assignment with a variety of settings. For example:

 - Select a file from your computer, or from Google Drive:

-- To upload a file from your computer, click Upload a file (at left), then, next to Attachment, click Browse.
+- To upload a file from your computer, click Upload a file (at left), then, below Attachment, select Choose file.
 Browse your computer and select a file, then click Open.
-The file name will appear next to the Browse button.
+The file name will appear next to the Choose file button.

 - To upload a file from Google Drive, click Google Drive (at left).
 You may need to log in.
 Click the File to upload.